Core Idea

 Definition

-The Data Domain Pattern is a data management approach where multiple related services share access to common database schema elements (tables, schemas) within the same bounded context.
-Unlike strict “database per service” isolation, this pattern recognizes that services with high semantic cohesion may benefit from shared data structures when properly governed.
-It trades implementation simplicity and ACID transaction support for managed coupling between services.
+The Data Domain Pattern allows multiple related services to share access to common database schema elements within the same bounded context.
+Unlike strict “database per service” isolation, it recognizes that services with high semantic cohesion may benefit from shared data structures when properly governed.

 Key Characteristics

-• Bounded context alignment: Services sharing data belong to same domain boundary where terms have unified meanings—sharing across bounded contexts is discouraged
+• Bounded context alignment: Services sharing data must belong to the same domain boundary—sharing across bounded context boundaries is strongly discouraged

-• Development-time coupling: Schema changes require coordination among services, creating team dependencies and potentially slowing independent evolution
+• Development-time coupling: Schema changes require coordination among all services accessing the schema, creating team dependencies

-• Runtime coupling potential: Long-running transactions can block other services accessing shared tables, degrading system responsiveness
+• Runtime coupling potential: Long-running transactions can block other services accessing shared tables

-• Incremental migration enabler: Used as intermediate step when decomposing monoliths—logically partition tables while planning eventual physical separation
+• Incremental migration enabler: Used as an intermediate step when decomposing monoliths

 Why It Matters

-The Data Domain Pattern represents pragmatic architecture acknowledging not all distributed problems need identical solutions:
+The Data Domain Pattern represents pragmatic architecture acknowledging that not all distributed problems need identical solutions:

-• Simplicity over purity: Avoids complex distributed data patterns when services genuinely share semantic domain, reducing operational complexity
+• Simplicity over purity: Avoids complex distributed data patterns when services genuinely share a semantic domain

 • Transaction consistency: Provides ACID guarantees that are architecturally complex in fully distributed systems

-• Bounded context enforcement: Restricts sharing within contexts, preventing enterprise-wide shared database anti-pattern while allowing legitimate domain sharing
+• Bounded context enforcement: Restricts sharing within contexts, preventing enterprise-wide shared database anti-patterns

 Sources